domsson/falcon/README.md

 The following are notes on how the system is intended to work; these are my personal implementation notes/concepts.
-Unless you are working on an elevator script yourself and want some inspiration, this won't be of use to you
+Unless you are working on an elevator script yourself and want some inspiration, this won't be of use to you.

 ## Identifiers

-Components have to be associated with identifiers that represent certain concepts of an elevator system.
-These are as follows:
+Identifiers represent the relevant concepts of an elevator system:

-- `bank`,  a set of elevators serving the same floors
+- `bank`,  a set of elevators that work in conjunction
 - `cab`,   an elevator operating in a bank
-- `floor`, a platform/level that a cab can travel to
+- `floor`, a landing that a cab can travel to

 ## Components